corda/corda-docs/content/en/docs/cenm/1.3/signing-service.md

 data types are very similar.

-* A network operator issues a Network Parameter update via the appropriate Network Map service.
+* A network operator issues a Network Parameter update via the appropriate Network Map Service.
 At this point, as the update is unsigned, it will not be broadcast to the network.

 The parameter update is ready to be signed.

-* A privileged user accesses the Signing Service via ssh and runs the pre-configured Network Parameter signing task for the given Network Map service.
+* A privileged user accesses the Signing Service via ssh and runs the pre-configured Network Parameter signing task for the given Network Map Service.
 * A connection to the Network Map or Signable Material Retriever service is established and the unsigned Network Parameter update is fetched and displayed to the user.
 * The user confirms that the changes are correct and should be signed.